The winter 2016 I made my debut in the Open Class. I participated in the Open-class in The Pasvik-Trail.

 The dogs resting at Checkpoint Neiden.
 Dry straw underneath, they didn’t want the blankets as it was pretty warm that day.

-Nanoq, Ginkgo and Koia relaxing in the sun
+Nanoq, his father Ginkgo and Koia relaxing in the sun

 At 17:14 I left Neiden and headed for the last 88 km to the Finish line at Svanvik.
 The place we started from about 24 hours earlier.
 The team was now reduced to 8 dogs.
 I knew Nanoq had to go to the car with his shoulder.
 In addition Buster, as mentioned earlier worked to hard in the beginning.
-He overstressed his hind legs and I had to leave him.
+He overstressed his hind legs and I had to leave him to Ann-Heidi.
 Diko went out with a sore wrist, and so did Uxi.
 Uxi could have made it, but with enough dogs I didn’t want to take any chances with her.
 Buster and Diko were running closest to the sled.
 Two very strong boys.
-Part of the reason they went out is probably becouse they got a lot of stress from the sled sliding around.
-This is not a problem in normal dry snow conditions.
+They were dropped as they got a lot of stress from the sled sliding around on the icy conditions.
+This is normally not a problem in normal dry snow conditions.

 The veterinarians at this race was wery competent!
 Probably the best average in a race ever.
-Becouse of the conditions a lot of teams retired before the start, and as a result, the veterinarians had much time for each team.
-They were all very experienced and I can truly say that I have never learned that much in 2 days.
+Because of the conditions a lot of teams retired even before the start, and as a result, the veterinarians had much more time for each team.
+They were all very experienced and I can truly say that I have never learned this much in 2 days.

-I had numer 8.
+I had startnumber 8.
 Ended up in 8.th position, finnishing the race with 8 of the 12 dogs I started with.
-3 teams had to quit the race, and 11 finishing.
+3 teams had to quit the race, and 11 finished.

-The 4 dogs that went out with injuries were all well with a few days of rest.
+The 4 dogs that went out with injuries were all well after a few days of rest.
 Only Buster was ordered to rest for 3 weeks in order to heal completely.
-Those muscle problems are serious if you keep running the dog.
+Those muscle problems can get serious if you keep running the dog.
 It was a hard race for them all, running on rock hard trails almost all the way.
-Imagine yourself training 6 months running on a beach, and then do a marathon on the street.
+Imagine yourself training 6 months running on a beach, and then do a marathon on the road…

-They all wore booties (socks) all the way to prevent cuts and cracs and I think I was one of the only teams without any such injuries.
+They all wore booties (socks) all the way to prevent cuts and cracs on the paws, and I think we were one of the only teams without any such injuries.

-Good booties from my sponsor Troll made sure of that.
+Good booties from our sponsor Troll Dogfood and Gear made sure of that.
 Thank You!

-And at last, Thank you to all my fantastic guests that come here for dogsledding, making it possible for me to afford going to a race like this.
+And at last, Thank you to all my fantastic guests that come here for dogsledding, making it possible for me to afford going to a race like this, and for the interest of learning more about our sport.
+Maybe after learning about it, you can help correcting some myths and mistakes told about dogsledding and long distance racing.